planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 An adventurer can only carry so much, even after returning from a lucrative outing.
 Each burdensome item counts as at least one ***Load***, based on how many hands it would take an average person to carry.
 Ignore single small items like keys, wallets, daggers, etc. as zero Load.

-One can easily carry Load equal to their Frame.
+One can easily carry Load equal to their FRAME.
 If they carry more than this, every Zone crossed takes up two Moves.
 If their Speed was higher than one Zone per move, lower it by one instead.
-If they try to carry over twice their Frame, they are Incapacitated.
+If they try to carry over twice their FRAME, they are Incapacitated.

 <center>
 <strong>COMMON LOADS</strong>